 There are three sections within the test:

-- Data Interpretation & Logical Reasoning (DILR) with 32 questions
+- Data Interpretation & Logical Reasoning (DILR) : 32 questions

-- Verbal & Reading Comprehension (VRC) with 34 questions
+- Verbal & Reading Comprehension (VRC) : 34 questions

+The questions are divided into MCQs and Non-MCQ type questions.
 Three points are awarded for each correct answer, one point is deducted for each wrong answer.
 There is no penalty for questions that are left unanswered.
+Non-MCQs do not carry penalty of negative marking.

 Type of Questions